 Heavy metals

 Compost added to soil alone can alter the mobility and bioavailability of heavy metals in the soil environment, as well as can have harmful effects on plants and animals.
-Compost can immobilise heavy metals in agriculture soils, reducing damage to plants, microorganisms, and humans.
+Compost can immobilise heavy metals (HM) in agriculture soils, reducing damage to plants, microorganisms, and humans.
 Compost, on the other hand, has the potential to significantly increase heavy metal concentration, mobility, bioavailability, and phytotoxicity [54].

 Long-term application of compost/vermicompost, sewage sludge, may result in the accumulation of heavy metals in soil, which are then transferred to different trophic levels of the food chain, potentially causing a variety of environmental and human health issues [55, 56].
 As a result, HM must be carefully considered before applying compost/vermicompost, sewage sludge, or anaerobic digestate produced using MSW as a source material [4].
 Metal content increases as waste volume decreases during biodegradation [57].